Character Acquisition (Start Here!)

 Each board has 4 sections, one for each skill, and your character will be required to have their crystal level and all weapon passives to complete the board.
 The last 1/3 of the EX branch will be locked unless you have their EX+ at 3/3.
 This is not a reason to 3/3 an EX+!

-Due to the limited nature of these points, it's recommended to max your attackers across all of their boards, while Support & Utility characters can usually get by with just their LD board.
+Due to the limited nature of these points, it's recommended to max your main attackers boards entirely, while Support & Utility characters can usually get by with just their LD board.

 For more details, check our page on Character Boards